-The water-heavy design distinguishes Ocotillo from the desert target courses that define most Scottsdale golf.
-Robinson was known for incorporating lakes, ponds, and streams into his layouts, and Ocotillo is among his most thorough expressions of that approach.
-The water is both scenic and strategic: it influences club selection, defines the risk-reward on approach shots, and creates a visual environment that looks nothing like the brown-and-green palette of the desert courses to the north.
+The water-heavy design separates Ocotillo from the desert target courses that define most Scottsdale golf.
+Robinson built his reputation on lakes, ponds, and streams, and Ocotillo is among his most thorough expressions of that approach.
+The water is both scenic and strategic: it shapes club selection, defines the risk-reward on approach shots, and creates a visual environment that looks nothing like the brown-and-green palette of the desert courses to the north.

-The 27-hole format means that two groups can play different combinations on the same day without repeating a hole, which makes Ocotillo particularly useful for multi-day trips where a group wants to return to the same facility.
-The yardage ranges from 6,782 to 7,042 depending on the combination, providing enough length to challenge accomplished players while remaining accessible from the forward tees.
+The 27-hole format means two groups can play different combinations on the same day without repeating a hole, which makes Ocotillo particularly useful for multi-day trips where a group wants to return to the same facility.
+Yardage runs from 6,782 to 7,042 depending on combination, which gives you enough length to challenge accomplished players while staying accessible from the forward tees.

 Scottsdale, Arizona